Backbase/backbase-openapi-tools/README.md

   * added `addTestCompileSourceRoot` which adds the output directory to the project as a test source root.
   * added `apiNameSuffix` to customise the name of the API interface.
   * corrected `generatorName` property to point to `openapi.generator.maven.plugin.generatorName`.
-  * fixed the generated code generation of `Map` properties in model.
+  * fixed the code generated for properties of type `Map` in model.
   * refactored `GenerateMojo` so `mvn boat:generate -Dcodegen.configHelp -Dopenapi.generator.maven.plugin.generatorName=spring` works correctly.
   * test the generated code in the integration test phase